-One Of The Family is one of Cotman’s most famous paintings, and depicts a delightful family around a table eating a meal.
-The models used by Cotman for this scene were an actual family, named Street, who lived in the north of England.
-The child on the bottom right of the picture emigrated to New Zealand when she was sixteen, and now a whole family of descendants of this child in New Zealand proudly own copies of the painting.
+Frederick George Cotman was born in Ipswich in 1850.
+At the age of 18 he entered the Royal Academy School and then began his career as a portrait painter, exhibiting at the Royal Academy in 1871.
+‘One Of The Family’ is one of Cotman’s most beloved paintings.
+It depicts a charming family, sat cosily around a table eating a meal.
+Cotman painted a real family, named Street, for this scene.
+They lived in the north of England but the child at the bottom right of the painting emigrated to New Zealand when she was sixteen, and her descendants there proudly own copies of the painting.